Hermetic Programming: Parameterizing Access to State

 Purity composes: if f and g are pure, then f ∘ g is pure.

 Hermeticity composes too.
-Hermetic functions cannot give each other access to state.
+Hermetic functions cannot grant one another access to existing state.
 So if f and g are hermetic, then f ∘ g is hermetic.

-This means you can assemble large programs out of small pieces that remain hermetic all the way up to the main function.
+This means large programs can be assembled from small pieces that remain hermetic all the way up to main.

 Testability, Determinism, and Portability